 Qualified Advocacy Trainer

-His other interests include wildlife, literature and cinema.
+His other interests include wildlife and literature.